Selling Conservatorship Property

 You’ll need to find a real estate agent that can help you with listing, marketing, and selling the property.
 All real estate that’s sold under a conservatorship has to be sold through the probate process and also requires court confirmation, which makes it vital to find a trusted, experienced, and knowledgeable agent.
 Your agent will also have to work to get the best offer possible for the property.

-After your agent finds the best deal and the offer is accepted, the attorney for the conservatorship will apply for a court date in order to confirm the sale.
-It’s important to note that in conservatorship sales, other potential buyers are allowed to appear in court and have the opportunity to outbid the previous best offer.
-This is a way to help make sure that the conservator has gotten the best offer available.
-Getting extra buyers to come in on the hearing date is also a great way to ensure that you’re going to get the best price possible for your property.
+After your agent helps you locate the best buyer for your property and the offer is accepted, the attorney for the conservatorship will apply for a court date in order to confirm the sale.
+It’s important to note that in conservatorship sales, other potential buyers may be allowed to appear in court and have the opportunity to outbid the previous best offer.

 Contact Your Los Angeles Real Estate Agent Today!

-If you’re looking for an experienced real estate agent that knows all the ins and outs about getting good deals on conservatorship properties, please don’t hesitate to give Michael Millea a call at (310) 939-9356 and we can get started with helping you sell conservatorship property.
+If you’re looking for an experienced real estate agent that knows all the ins and outs about helping you sell conservatorship properties in a stress free manner, please don’t hesitate to give Michael Millea a call at (310) 939-9356 and we can get started with helping you sell conservatorship property.
 If you have any questions, feel free to contact us and let us know.
 We hope to hear from you soon!